futurist/edata/README.md

 ```

 #### - wrapped_edata.slice(path: string|string[], filter?: ({data, type, path}):boolean, from = root)
-> get nested wrapped data from path, and attach a `observer` edata object to it that filtered from `(from||root).observer` edata object, the default filter is to test if the `root.path` starts with path.
+> get nested wrapped data from path, and attach a `observer` edata object to observe scope mutations that the `root.path` starts with path.

 *return: `wrapped_edata`, which have a `.observer` edata object*